blog

 All images used under license from Canva. © APT Medical Aesthetics, 2025.
 All rights reserved.

-Cannulas come in different lengths and gauges and require a specific insertion technique.
+Cannulas come in different lengths and gauges.
+They need a specific insertion technique.
 They are especially useful for

-While not completely risk-free, cannulas are widely regarded as a valuable safety tool for modern injectors.
-Proper training is essential before switching from needles to cannulas, as the technique and tactile feedback are different.
+Cannulas are not risk-free but are a valuable safety tool.
+Proper training is needed before switching from needles.
+The technique and feel are different.

 Emergency Protocols for Vascular Occlusion

-Knowing how to identify a vascular occlusion is only part of the equation.
-What truly protects patients is having a clear, practiced emergency protocol in place.
-All injectors must be equipped to act immediately in the event of a suspected occlusion.
+Knowing how to identify occlusion is only part of the solution.
+A clear, practiced emergency protocol protects patients.
+All injectors must act immediately when occlusion is suspected.

 Standard treatment for vascular occlusion involves